MicrosoftDocs/azure-dev-docs/articles/java/toolkit-for-intellij/create-container-apps-intellij.md

 1. On the **Deploy Image to Azure Container Apps** page, enter the following information, and then select **Run**.

+   - **Module**: Specify the module you want to deploy.
+   - **Container App**: Specifies the Container App you want to deploy to.
+   - **Deployment**:
+      - **Source**: Choose the "Container Image" option.
+      - **Docker Host**: Specifies the Docker host you want to use or accept the default.
       - **Dockerfile/Image**: Specifies the path of the Dockerfile or accept the default.
       - **Container Registry**:  Specifies the Container Registry you want to use.
       - **Repository Name**: Specifies the repository name you want to use under your Container Registry.
       - **Tag Name**: Specifies the tag name you want to use under your Container Registry.
-   - **Container App**: Specifies the Container App you want to deploy to.
-   - **Ingress**:  Enable ingress for applications that require an HTTP or TCP endpoint.
-Select **Enable**.
-   - **External Traffic**: Enable external traffic for applications that need an HTTP or TCP endpoint.
-Select **Enable**.
+  - **Ingress Settings**:
+      - **Ingress**: Enable or disable ingress based on your application's needs.
+Here you can accept the default settings.
+      - **External Traffic**: Specifies whether the container app should accept external traffic.
+Here you can accept the default settings.
-   - **Target Port**: Set this value to the port number that your container uses.
+      - **Target Port**: Enable or disable ingress based on your application's needs.
 Open port 8080 in this step.
+   - **Other**:
+      - **Env Variables**: Set any environment variables required by your application.

    :::image type="content" source="media/create-container-apps-intellij/deploy-to-container-apps-settings.png" alt-text="Screenshot of Intelli J that shows the Deploy Image to Azure Container Apps dialog box.":::

 1. After the deployment finishes, the Azure Toolkit for IntelliJ displays a notification.
 Select **Browse** to open the deployed app in a browser.

    :::image type="content" source="media/create-container-apps-intellij/deploy-to-container-apps.png" alt-text="Screenshot of the deployed app in a browser window.":::

 In the browser's address bar, append the `/albums` path to the end of the app URL to view data from a sample API request.

 ## Clean up resources